 Most products on this page are from partners who may compensate us.
 This may influence which products we write about and where and how they appear on the page.
 However, opinions expressed here are the author's alone, not those of any bank, credit card issuer, airline or hotel chain.
 This page may include information about American Express products currently unavailable on Slickdeals.
 American Express is not a partner of Slickdeals.

-The world of points and miles is incredibly rewarding but challenging to navigate.
+The world of points and miles can be incredibly rewarding—but challenging to navigate.
 Every airline and hotel chain has its own rules, making it tough to figure out the best way to maximize your rewards.
-Even the most seasoned vets have made mistakes when collecting or redeeming points.
+Even the most seasoned travelers make mistakes when collecting or redeeming points.
+And that's probably by design.
+Loyalty programs are lucrative, and making it difficult to navigate for customers helps secure the bottom line.
+Luckily, we have some tips to help you make the most of the system.

 1. Not Diversifying Your Rewards